cryarr/briq-challenge/Notesheet.md

     - What is the NLP problem of matching string similarity.
 What is the math behind it, because lots of the distance functions don’t seem to account for sentiment.
         - I think maybe another way to cache sentiment for specific words might be to match words that have

+# 5th iteration
+- quick flask implementation, was purely for exploration to see if something like this would work.
+- its very ugly but it works.
+The only problem is that when the form submits it doesn't post back a true value for the form submission
+- otherwise this implementation works.